 Do you like a bit of saltiness mixed with sweetness?
 Meet Hoisin Sauce.
 With its robust flavor, Hoisin Sauce made from fermented soybeans is hardly shy.
 You’ll want to drizzle it sparingly, at least until you get the general sense of how much is perfect for your taste buds.

-Marry Hoisin Sauce with any items you want to dip, from egg rolls to steamed shrimp.
-If you're going to jumpstart your typical stir fry routine, splash some Hoisin Sauce into the wok at the last minute to darken and intensify the meal.
+Marry Hoisin Sauce with any items you want to dip, from egg rolls to steamed shrimp and broccoli.
+If you’re going to jumpstart your typical stir fry routine, splash some Hoisin Sauce into the wok at the last minute to darken and intensify the meal.

 If you want spicy with a good level of heat, grab your bottle of Szechuan Sauce.
 It’s a unique combination of sesame oil, rice vinegar, soy sauce and a variety of spices and seasonings.
 As you can imagine, it makes a delightfully memorable marinade.
 At the same time, it can stand on its own as a dip.

 If you fall head over heels for Szechuan Sauce, consider making it your go-to dip for anything from Asian dumplings to American fried mozzarella sticks.
 You’ll be surprised at how many meals are just begging for a bit of Szechuan excitement.

 Unless you have a peanut allergy, you’re probably gaga for this popular nut.
 Thai Peanut Sauce has a rich silkiness that lends itself well as a partner for a variety of taste temptations.